 A Head Full of Dreams might indeed suffer from the hope that it brings Coldplay back to form after the emotional release Martin needed and received after their last effort.
 The band never toured Ghost Stories and reportedly returned to the studio shorty after its release to record this one.
 Head Full of Dreams arrives with potential but the end product lacks the depth of all of their past albums (even on Ghost Stories the anguish was palpable) and nothing really shines through.
 It’s more like elevator music with lyrics – listen long enough eventually your head will be full of dreams.

-Coldplay – Head Full of Dreams Track list:
+Coldplay – Head Full of Dreams Songs:

 - A Head Full Of Dreams